v12technology/fluxtion/docs/index.md

 {: .fs-4 }

 # Example
 [This example]({{site.cookbook_src}}/racing) tracks and calculates times for runners in a race.
-Start and finish times are received as stream of events, as a runner finishes they receive their individual time.
+Start and finish times are received as a stream of events, when a runner finishes they receive their individual time.
 A call to `publishAllResults` will publish all current results.

-The developer writes the core business logic, Fluxtion takes care of generating all the event dispatch code that is time consuming to write, error prone and adds little value.
+The developer writes the core business logic annotating any methods that should receive event callbacks.
+Fluxtion takes care of generating all the event dispatch code that is time consuming to write, error prone and adds little value.
 The generated event processor is used like any normal java class in the application.

 <div class="tab">
   <button class="tablinks2" onclick="openTab2(event, 'App integration')" id="defaultExample">App integration</button>